Building better municipalities together.

 Form of Awards

 Program Excellence Awards recipients will receive a plaque at the Annual Awards Program Luncheon held during CAMA's Annual Conference.
 Press releases are prepared by the CAMA National Office for all award winning submissions and circulated to the local media.
 The CAMA Board member closest to the successful community will also attend a Council meeting (in person or virtually) to make the award presentation to the Mayor and Municipal Councillors.
-Award winners will also be asked to submit a high resolution logo and fifteen to twenty photos of the project to be included in a professional video that will be shown at the Awards Celebration being held on June 5, 2024 at the Annual Conference being held at the Fairmont Banff Springs Hotel in Banff, Alberta.
+Award winners will also be asked to submit a high resolution logo and fifteen to twenty photos of the project to be included in a professional video that will be shown at the Awards Celebration being held on May 27, 2026 at the Annual Conference being held at the Whistler Conference Centre in Whistler, British Columbia.

 Awards Evaluation Committee